Yashica TLR

 Site Format

-Essentially, this site loosely follows a format of context setting, model identification, model naming and related historical and marketing considerations, the 66 body (including trim changes), lenses, shutters, serial numbers, Yashicaflex A series complexities, Yashica 44 series development, Sugiyama's influence and finally, trim and specification changes by individual model and serial number, first for 66 models and then the 44s.
+Essentially, this site loosely follows a format of context setting, model identification, model naming and related historical and marketing considerations, camera bodies and 66 model trim changes, lenses, shutters, serial numbers, Sugiyama's influence, Yashicaflex A series complexities, trim and specification changes by individual model and serial number for 66 models, Yashica 44 series development, and finally, 44 model details.
+The Pigeonflex started it all and the change from Yashima to Shinano production is not so clear cut so I have added the "The Pigeon Loft" to explore these models further.
 Then there are also some prototypes and specials worth mentioning.
 I have included a page to consolidate access to brochures, the sort of thing that all of us like to peruse and which also support some of the claims on this site.
-To these I have added more practical sections on lens caps and cases, accessories and issues for anyone contemplating their first foray into Yashica TLR ownership.
-Finally, but not least, are some profiles of contributors to this site.
+To these I have added a page on lens caps, cases and boxes and other pages for accessories and more practical issues for anyone contemplating their first foray into Yashica TLR ownership.
+Finally, but not least, are profiles of the significant contributors to this site.

 There will be situations where I make changes to one section and forget to make changes to another corresponding section so that apparent contradictions will surface.
 Over time, I tend to find most of these but please feel free to remind me and point out any other mistakes.